zlipperzz/all-my-wallpapers/README.md

 ```
 For hyprpaper

-in your hyprpaper config file chang the path to the path of the wallpaper you want
+in your hyprpaper config file change the path to the path of the wallpaper you want